How to Install a Wildcard SSL Certificate on NGINX Server?

 Step 6: At this point, tap into your SSL/TLS certificate and receive your files (Here, you will receive both CSR and Private-key files).

-Step 8: Use Certificate Signing Request (CSR) file and generate the certificate by submitting to CA via SSL vendor or directly to Certificate Authority.
+Step 8: Use the Certificate Signing Request (CSR) file and generate the certificate by submitting it to the CA via the SSL vendor or directly to the Certificate Authority.

 Installing a Wildcard SSL Certificate on Nginx Server

-By now, you must have received your CA bundle files on the successful completion of validation.
-Check your email for CA bundle file, where your certificates will be provided to you.
-In this CA bundle zip file, you will receive both your intermediate certificate and primary certificate.
+- You must have received your CA bundle files by now.
+Check your email for the CA bundle file, where your certificates will be provided.

 To complete the merge process, you need to run the openSSL command.